 Availability: Now shipping

-This publication sets forth in "black line" format each change to Title 35 of the United States Code (patents) effected by the America Invents Act.
-Insertions are identified by underline; deletions are identified by
+The First Edition of this publication set forth in "black line" format each change to Title 35 of the United States Code (patents) effected by the America Invents Act.
+Insertions were identified by underline; deletions were identified by

 - Full citation to source legislation follows each code section

 - Excerpts from House Judiciary Committee Report 112-98 dated June 1, 2011.
-The report sets forth the background and the need for the legislation and explains many of the changes effected by the Act.
+The report sets forth the background and the need for the AIA and explains many of the changes it effected.